wombo22/ergodocs/docs/contribute/standards/kya.md

 1. **Oracles:** Oracles play a crucial role in providing external data to DeFi protocols.
 Ergo supports the integration of oracles, enabling secure and reliable data feeds from the external world.

-2. **ErgoDEX:** ErgoDEX, formerly known as Spectrum, is a decentralized exchange (DEX) built on Ergo.
+2. **Spectrum:** Spectrum, formerly known as ErgoDEX, is a decentralized exchange (DEX) built on Ergo.
 It leverages Ergo's security guarantees and features, enabling trustless peer-to-peer trading of digital assets.

 3. **Djed and SigUSD:** Djed and SigUSD are stablecoin projects built on Ergo.
 They provide stable value representation and decentralized governance mechanisms, offering stability and transparency in the Ergo ecosystem.